Team-Tyrengard/Unbound-Jobs/README.md

 # Unbound Jobs
 Unbound Jobs is a job plugin for Spigot servers.
-It was originally started as a plugin specifically built for the Tyrengard server to replace Jobs Reborn by Zrips, but we decided to release it to the public as open-source.
+It was originally started as a plugin specifically built for the Tyrengard server to replace Jobs Reborn by Zrips and McMMO by Nossr50, but we decided to release it to the public as open-source.

 ## Features
 --- under construction ---